Siroccomeister/atarigo/projects/en/docs/blog/posts/post3.md

 # Ethical Leadership & building bridges

-I updated my LinkedIn profile with “Ethical Leader” next to being a transformation architect, but what’s implied with this choice of terminology and how does it intend sound forward-looking?
+I updated my LinkedIn profile with “Ethical Leader” next to being a transformation architect, but what’s implied with this choice of terminology and how does it sound forward-looking?

 Well, in a world of daily uncertainties echoed as —*geopolitical tensions, nationalist movements, technological disruption, and climate change*— I wanted to shift my views about society and the actions I take.